LawnchairLauncher/lawnicons/CONTRIBUTING.md

 Welcome to the Lawnicons contributing guide!

-In case of unclear wording, write to us in Discord.
-If you find errors in the guide, create an issue.
+In case of unclear wording, ask us in our Discord.
+If you find errors or want to suggest improvements in the guide itself, create an issue.

 [Our Discord](https://discord.com/invite/3x8qNWxgGZ)